project-SIMPLE/simple.NSTDA.gama2/README.md

 -->

    - ***Level 2 of forest degradation***: \
-      This represents a moderately healthy forest, but the forest is not as rich or dense as in Level 1.
+      This represents a moderately healthy forest, but the forest is not as rich or dense as in Level 1. \
+      The player’s current score is in the range **[150–240)**.

       <a id= "level2" href="Pictures/level2.PNG">
          <img src="Pictures/level2.PNG" alt="level2" width="400">